apacdevpmmresources/Vietnam/README.md

 # Vietnam
-This repo holds content for Vietnam regioon
+This repo holds content for developer events in Vietnam